Stipe Miocic Can Reach Star Potential at UFC 226 with Help from Daniel Cormier

 It's a familiar refrain for Stipe Miocic and his fans.

 He's more than the UFC heavyweight champion.
-He's competing in a wider arena now, his name in the conversation about the greatest heavyweight in history, the best baddest man on the planet, so to speak.
+He's competing in a wider arena now, his name in the conversation about the greatest heavyweight in history, the baddest man on the planet, so to speak.

 When Miocic defends his strap Saturday at UFC 226 against light heavyweight champ Daniel Cormier (only the heavyweight title is on the line), he'll be a significant favorite to succeed, according to OddsShark.
-Cormier is a sensational fighter, with his only losses coming to arguable GOAT Jon Jones, but he'll surrender five inches of height and more or less the entire standup phase to Miocic.
+Cormier is a sensational fighter, with his only losses coming to arguable GOAT Jon Jones, but he'll surrender five inches of height and more or less the entire stand-up phase to Miocic.

 It is still a compelling bout, but there's far more at work and at stake here than the in-cage action.
-This is an inflection point for Miocic, a man who has proven all he can as a fighter but remains relatively unheralded in the MMA and general public.
+This is an inflection point for Miocic, a man who has proved all he can as a fighter but remains relatively unheralded in the MMA and general public.

-As most fight fans know, for all his greatness Miocic suffers from a bit of an image problem.
-He is viewed as boring, a flat soda in the champagne room of the sport's most glamorous division.
+For all his greatness, Miocic suffers from a bit of an image problem.
+Many view him as boring, a flat soda in the champagne room of the sport's most glamorous division.

 At interviews and news conferences, he falls back on cliches, as if the world cliches-per-minute record is just within reach.
 You might think the inventor of "it is what it is" has offered Miocic a fee for every utterance.

 This is part and parcel with his chronic underdog status, even as he wears the belt.
 If he was so great, the public logic might go, why haven't I heard of him?

-The phenomenon culminated in his most recent defense, in which he was actually a betting underdog to lightning-charged challenger Francis Ngannou.
+The phenomenon culminated in his most recent defense, in which he was a betting underdog to lightning-charged challenger Francis Ngannou.
 Miocic dominated the fight for his third consecutive defense, piecing up Ngannou on the feet and then drowning the big man in deep waters over the course of five rounds.

 Miocic will never be an underdog again.
 With six straight wins (five of them knockouts), Miocic is cemented.
 He holds the record for most defenses of the UFC heavyweight title.

-Now then: about that "boring" label.
 It's in everyone's best interest that he shed that.
-And here's the thing: he definitely can.
-Despite his fame he keeps his second job as a firefighter and paramedic in his native Cleveland.
-He has a well-earned reputation—when the notebooks and cameras have receded—for humor and practical joking and empathy.
+And here's the thing: He definitely can.
+Despite his fame, he keeps his second job as a firefighter and paramedic in his native Cleveland.
+He has a well-earned reputation—when the notebooks and cameras have receded—for humor, practical joking and empathy.
 Although it's obviously not something the UFC would promote, his regular clashes with company brass mean a rebel persona is right there for the plucking.

 Still, Miocic has a hard time jump-starting that engine.
 Not everyone is a natural-born spotlight hog.
 It's clear all the attention can make him squirm, and he has a hard time masking his exasperation over answering the same question for the 259th time.